Kanan Makiya

 Kanan Makiya (born 1949) is an Iraqi-American academic and professor of Islamic and Middle Eastern Studies at Brandeis University.
-He gained international attention with Republic of Fear (1989), a best-selling book, after Saddam Hussein's invasion of Kuwait, and with Cruelty and Silence (1991), a critique of the Arab intelligentsia.
+He gained international attention with Republic of Fear (1989), which became a best-selling book after Saddam Hussein's invasion of Kuwait, and with Cruelty and Silence (1991), a critique of the Arab intelligentsia.
 In 2003, Makiya lobbied the U.S. government to invade Iraq and oust Hussein.

 Makiya was born in Baghdad and left Iraq to study architecture at the Massachusetts Institute of Technology, later working for his father's architectural firm, Makiya & Associates which had branch offices in London and across the Middle East.
-As a former exile, he was a prominent member of the Iraqi opposition, a "close friend" of Ahmed Chalabi, and an influential proponent of the Iraq War (2003-2011) effort.
-He subsequently admitted that that effort "went wrong".
+As a former exile, he was a prominent member of the Iraqi opposition, a "close friend" of Ahmed Chalabi, and an influential proponent of the Iraq War (2003–2011) effort.
+He subsequently admitted that effort "went wrong".

 Early life and education

-Born in Baghdad in 1949, Kanan Makiya was the son of Iraqi architect Mohamed Makiya and his English-born wife, Margaret Crawford, a school-teacher.
-Like his father, Kanan studied architecture and worked for a time in the architectural and planning consultancy, Makiya & Associates, established by his father in the late 1940s.
+Makiya was born in Baghdad in 1949, the son of Iraqi architect Mohamed Makiya and his English-born wife, Margaret Crawford, a school-teacher.
+Like his father, he studied architecture and worked for a time in the architectural and planning consultancy, Makiya & Associates, established by his father in the late 1940s.

 Makiya began his political career as a Trotskyist and became closely identified with Christopher Hitchens and Stephen Schwartz.
 In 1967, Makiya left Iraq for the United States to attend the Massachusetts Institute of Technology and was unable to return to Iraq until the 2000s due to the subsequent rise of the Ba'athist regime there.